Jay Barbree: Writing

 Barbree was the author or coauthor of eight books, including two memoirs.
 In 1993, Shepard, fellow Mercury astronaut Deke Slayton, journalist Howard Benedict, and Barbree collaborated to write the book Moon Shot: The Inside Story of America's Race to the Moon.
 Slayton was a participant in name only and died before the book was completed.

-Barbree's book Live from Cape Canaveral: Covering the Space Race, from Sputnik to Today was released on August 28, 2007, to coincide with the 50th anniversary of spaceflight, that began with the Sputnik 1 launch on October 4, 1957.
+Barbree's book Live from Cape Canaveral: Covering the Space Race, from Sputnik to Today was released on August 28, 2007, to coincide with the 50th anniversary of spaceflight, which began with the Sputnik 1 launch on October 4, 1957.
 The foreword is written by Tom Brokaw.
-Barbree's book attempts to illustrate how the media has changed in their coverage of the space programs, from the early enthusiasm to a relative disinterest.
-Barbree said he wrote the book because as he looked back over his career, when recalling all the people he had worked with, very few were left.
+Barbree's book attempts to illustrate how the media has changed in their coverage of the space programs, from early enthusiasm to relative disinterest.
+Barbree said he wrote the book because as he looked back over his career when recalling all the people he had worked with, very few were left.
 "There are an awful lot of guys ... who were here for the early days, and they're no longer here ...
 So I thought, well, if that story is going to be told, I've got to do it".
-He said that he stayed away from sensationalizing the space program, or those associated with it, and commented that he would not put some items that could be considered harmful into his newest book, stating "The whole idea of the book is not to hurt somebody".
+He said that he stayed away from sensationalizing the space program, or those associated with it.
+He commented that he would not put some items that could be considered harmful into his newest book, stating, "The whole idea of the book is not to hurt somebody".
 Barbree attempts to illustrate this in his memoir by telling of a private investigator who approached him with an audio tape which allegedly contained proof of an extramarital affair involving an astronaut.
-Barbree told the investigator he would speak to his superiors, but then proceeded to erase the tape.
+Barbree told the investigator he would speak to his superiors, but then erased the tape.

-Barbree also collaborated with Martin Caidin on a number of non-fiction works, such as Destination Mars: In Art, Myth and Science (Penguin, 1997, ISBN 978-0-670-86020-3) and A Journey Through Time: Exploring the Universe with the Hubble Space Telescope (Penguin, 1995, ISBN 0-670-86018-2).
+Barbree also collaborated with Martin Caidin on several non-fiction works, such as Destination Mars: In Art, Myth and Science (Penguin, 1997, ISBN 978-0-670-86020-3) and A Journey Through Time: Exploring the Universe with the Hubble Space Telescope (Penguin, 1995, ISBN 0-670-86018-2).
 Barbree also wrote the novelization of "Pilot Error", an episode of The Six Million Dollar Man, a television series based upon Caidin's novel Cyborg (Warner, 1975, ISBN 0-446-76835-9).

 Personal life

 Barbree married Jo Reisinger, whom he met while covering her participation in Florida beauty pageants, in 1960.
 They lived in Merritt Island.
-They had three children, Steve, Alicia, and Karla.
+They had three children: Steve, Alicia, and Karla.
 Their son Scott died in infancy following a premature birth.

-Barbree died in Florida aged 87 on May 14, 2021.
+Barbree died in Florida, aged 87, on May 14, 2021.